Canol Project

-The Canol Project was constructed during World War II to ensure a supply of oil for the defense of Alaska and the North American west coast.
-The project was completed in two years at an astronomical cost and was abandoned less than a year later.
+The Canol Project was an oil pipeline project constructed during World War II to ensure a supply of oil for the defense of Alaska and the North American west coast.
+The project included a section of crude petroleum transport by barge, a refinery, and a 4-inch pipeline.
+It was completed in two years at great cost and was abandoned less than a year later.

 History

 During World War II the United States was concerned about Japan attacking the west coast and cutting off supply lines to Alaska.
-They built the Alaska Highway to connect Alaska to the rest of the United States and conceived the CANOL (Canadian Oil) project to ensure a supply of oil from Norman Wells.
+They built the Alaska Highway to connect Alaska to the rest of the United States and conceived the CANOL (Canadian Oil) project to ensure a supply of oil from Norman Wells in the Canadian Northwest Territories.
 The US War Department decided to construct the project in April 1942 and it was assigned to the United States Army Corps of Engineers.

+The construction of infrastructure to Alaska via Norman Wells was first raised by the arctic explorer Vilhjalmur Stefansson, who proposed a water connection from the railhead at Waterways, Alberta to Norman Wells, and then a road to Fairbanks via Dawson City as an alternative to the Alaska Highway.

+Oil in the Norman Wells area was noted as far back at 1789 when the explorer Alexander Mackenzie noted seepage of oil along the river that would later bear his name.
+Claims for oil were staked by the geologist T.O.
+Bosworth, and they were subsequently acquired by Imperial Oil, which drilled three producing wells and built a small refinery by 1924.
+Local demand was so small that refinery soon closed, but it re-opened in the early 1930s to supply the Eldorado Mine at Port Radium.